 Reading body language and expressing yourself with hand gestures have saved your skin more times than you can count.

-Perhaps you weren’t a fussy eater before your time abroad, but you certainly aren’t now!
+Perhaps you were a fussy eater before your time abroad, but you certainly aren’t now!
 Your ‘I’ll-try-anything-once’ attitude has become routine.

-The likelihood is that you’ve spent a lot of time with other exchange or international students or expats and as a result, you can spot a German from a mile away, or hear the twinge of a Polish accent…
+The likelihood is that you’ve spent a lot of time with other exchange or international students or expats and as a result, you can differentiate a German from a Dutchman in a second.

-Europe is split into coffee zones and tea zones, and into vodka / wine/ beer areas.
-You thought you were just trying to be integrated, but even when you get back home you have a beverage identity crisis.
+Europe is split into coffee zones and tea zones, and into vodka/wine/beer areas.
+You thought you were just trying to integrate, but even when you get back home you have a beverage identity crisis.

 During your time abroad, you’ve lived your most memorable experiences ‘off the beaten track’.
 You’ll never go back to normal tourist behaviours.